JacquesGarre/flutter_location_tracker/README.md

 ## Todos
 - Gracefully shutdown the service when any permission gets disabled or if the location service gets disabled
 - Generate a stream to listen to location changes from flutter app
-- Add methods to open proper permissions pages (if possible)
-- Pass parameters as arguments of the plugin (tracking profiles related to activity, notification title, notification content, etc...) so it can be configured from the flutter app
 - Keep only use useful logs to save more battery